sclaussen/cathedral2021/README.md

 # Pitch 2 of 3

-There were around 5 parties of 2 at the chimney choke point, so Jon suggested we take the variation that goes up to the left of the chimney to try and pass the parties so we'd still have a chance to get Eichorn in before dark.
+There were around 5 parties of 2 at the chimney choke point, so Jon suggested we take the B route variation that goes up to the left of the chimney to try and pass the parties so we'd still have a chance to get Eichorn in before dark (he'd free solo'ed this pitch previously so he had a pretty idea what it was like).
 Although the variation was a bit stiffer we opted for that option.
-When Caden followed Jon's awesome lead, as the climbing difficulty increased, Caden locked in and his climbing technique increased, and he cruised through the two notivceabe crux sections with ease.
+When Caden followed Jon's awesome lead, as the climbing difficulty increased, Caden locked in and his climbing technique increased, and he cruised through the two noticeable crux sections with ease.
 The belay station was towards the far left of the southwest face and was relatively exposed.
-For the most part, Caden used a hanging belay technique as Jon led the 3rd pitch.
-Caden was up around 500 feet now and was on cloud 9, loving the view, feeling confident that he was going to be able to finish the route, etc.
+For the most part, Caden used a hanging belay technique as Jon led the 3rd pitch demonstrating how perfectly comfortable he was with the exposure.
+Caden was up around 500+ feet now and he was on cloud 9, loving the view, super exhilarated, and feeling confident that he was going to be able to finish the route.
+That belay station was a nice memory.

-Note: We added a layer here for Caden, changed his GoPro battery, drank a lot of water, but I made a mistake by not getting any carbs into his system.
+At this belay station we added a second layer for Caden as there was a bit of breeze, changed his GoPro battery, drank a lot of water, but I made a mistake by not getting any carbs into his system at this point.